 If the verification process results in a change of a student's financial aid eligibility, College of the Redwoods is required to repackage the student for financial aid based on their new eligibility status.
-The Financial Aid Office notifies the student of a change to their award letter via the student's redwoods.edu email account.
-Students can view their award letter on myFinAid via Webadvisor.
+The Financial Aid Office notifies the student of a change to their award offer letter via the student's redwoods.edu email account.
+Students can view their award letter on myFinAid via WebAdvisor.

-Corrections are made in the Financial Aid System and sent to the Central Processing System (CPS) at the Department of Education.
-Students are notified of corrections through receipt of an acknowledgment from CPS.
+Corrections are made in the FAFSA Partner Portal (FPP) or in the Financial Aid System (if correction function is available) and sent to the Federal Processing System (FPS) at the Department of Education.
+Students are notified of corrections through receipt of an acknowledgment from FPS.